hrefjeff/sfv_old/things_to_add.md

 ## How I went about getting better

-Recently had a friend (yizzzy) refer me to a vidjya on getting better.
-I've seen bits and pieces of it but decided to compare this list to how I try to get better.
-So the video is 7 tips for improving in SFV and the link is https://www.youtube.com/watch?v=B7qFzQF9Iw8
+I recently had a friend (yizzzy) refer me to some videos on getting better in Street Fighter 5.
+The video is called, "7 Tips For Improving In SFV" and can be found by clicking [here](https://www.youtube.com/watch?v=B7qFzQF9Iw8).
+In my time with SF5 I have touched on each one of these points at least once and I'd like to share my experiences with each step and put my 2 cents in why and how to follow these steps.

-Here's a summary of how I personally go about doing these things (or need to start doing):
+So without further ado, here's a summary of how I personally went about getting better at SF5 using the points from the video as a guideline:

 1. Study your replays

-  I definitely do this by going to CFN and watching replays with both key display and frame data on.
+  I definitely do this because of the sheer convinience going on CFN and watching replays with both "_key display_" and "_frame data_" on.
+One thing I could do better though is to analyze buttons my opponent is pressing on wakeup or when they get counter hit.
+I believe Chris T. goes back to his replays he played a couple weeks prior so he is kind of looking at the replay with a fresh pair of eyes.

-  One thing I could do better though is analyze buttons the opponent is pressing on wakeup or when they get counter hit.
+  I'll analyze my game in 2 phases when I watch a replay of my game.
+The first time I watch the replay, I'll watch it full speed and without interruption/pauses to get a wholistic view of what's going on in the match.
+Then I'll watch it a 2nd time and target any specific details I could work on.

-  Generally though, I take Frame Advantages approach when analyzing my matches (video can be found here: https://www.youtube.com/watch?v=SJV-K0rLOC0 ).
-Tyrant and Packz say to answer these 3 questions:
+  The specific details I draw from my replays are by following [Frame Advantages' approach](https://www.youtube.com/watch?v=SJV-K0rLOC0).
+So I'll do what Tyrant and Packz recommend which is to answer these 3 questions when watching the replays:
   * How did I take damage?
   * I can I optimize my damage?
   * How did I get into the bad situation in the first place?